Building Tomorrow's Thinkers

-"The thinking skills that create technology are more valuable than the technology itself."
+"Thinking skills are more valuable than technology itself"

 Computational Thinking